spiritedtechie/swagger-ui-in-action/README.md

 1. Install an Apache HTTP Server running on localhost:80

-2. Symlink (or copy) the Swagger Specification directory (api-spec) to the Apache service directory (/var/www/api-spec)
+2. Symlink (or copy) the Swagger API specification directory (api-spec) to the Apache service directory (/var/www/api-spec)

-3. Verify the specification is being served:
+3. Verify the API specification is being served:

     http://localhost:80/api-spec/api.json